 Safety performance targets are provided annually by the States to FHWA for each safety performance measure.
-Current statewide safety targets address calendar year 2019 and are based on an anticipated five-year rolling average (2015-2019).
-Georgia statewide safety performance targets for 2019 are included in Table 1, along with statewide safety performance for the two most recent reporting periods3.
-The CORE MPO adopted/approved the Georgia statewide safety performance targets on December 12, 2018.
+Current statewide safety targets address calendar year 2023 and are based on an anticipated five-year rolling average (2019-2023).
+Georgia statewide safety performance targets for 2023 are included in Table 1, along with statewide safety performance for the two most recent reporting periods3.
+CORE MPO adopted/approved the current Georgia statewide safety performance targets on February 22, 2023.